 These ideas, catch phrases and concepts have infiltrated the church and have laid a false foundation.
 They’re a “set-up.”
-Because many Christians believe these things, false teachings are slipping into the church all over the place.
+Because many Christians believe these ideas, false teachings are slipping into the church all over the place.

 These are the type of comments that Chris Rosebrough and other “discernment Christians” hear over and over again.
 Yes, there might be some truth in some of these ideas, but taken as a whole, they have replaced authentic, Bible-based Christianity and are allowing “another gospel” to takes it’s place.